calmh/boatpi/README.md

-# sensehat
+# boatpi

-This is a small driver module for the Raspberry Pi Sense HAT.
+This is a small kit for my boat.